schackniss/schackniss.de/_posts/2021-06-27-challengefinder.md

 ---
 layout: post
-title: Challengefinder 🔎💡
+title: Challengefinder
-description: Great questions ❓ lead to great design and innovation 🚀!
+description: Project thesis in backend development using Go and MongoDB.
+Great questions lead to great design and innovation!
 If you have a really good design challenge...
 ---
 The development of the challengefinder started during a hackathon.
 I continued working on the tool as part of a project thesis at DHBW Mannheim.